-"It was very strict and fit his needs better," McGuire noted.

-Viktor is now a junior at Roncalli High School in Indianapolis.
+"It was very strict and fit his needs better," McGuire Viktor is now a junior at Roncalli High School in Indianapolis.

 "I believe in school choice because I think it's the right thing for families," McGuire said.
 "And I believe in it personally because I've been able to experience the flexibility that it's given my family."
 Crossing the finish line After being re-elected last November, McGuire returned to the Statehouse for the 2025 session of the Indiana General Assembly where she joined other advocates for school choice.
 Two years ago, the legislature approved a major expansion of the state's voucher program, giving some 97% of Hoosier families access to vouchers.
 Legislators are now considering removing all income requirements from the voucher program and making school choice universal in Indiana.
 John Elcesser, executive director of the Indiana Non-Public Educational Association (INPEA), is working with legislators to move universal school choice in the state, in his words, "across the finish line."
-"We're so close to having all families be able to take advantage of this without significant financial sacrifice," Elcesser said.
+'We're so close to having all families be able to take advantage of this without significant financial sacrifice," Elcesser said.
 "We just need to take this last step.
 "There are 10 other states right now that have universal choice or have passed universal choice legislation.
 Indiana once was a leader in school choice.
 Now, we're trying to play catch up."
-Elcesser was an educator before coming to the INPEA in 2008 and knows from that experience in the elestroom in 2008 and knows from that experience in the classroom the difference school choice can make.
+Elcesser was an educator before coming to the INPEA in 2008 and knows from that experience in the classroom the difference school choice can make.
 "I saw kids over the years that continued to struggle," he recalled.
 "But then they get to the right teacher or the right school and, boom, the light goes on and they take off.
-"We want all kids to be in the place where that light goes on and they can be successful, because they're with the right teacher, in the right environment, the right social setting and the right values-based setting for them to be successful."
+We want all kids to be in the place where that light goes on and they can be successful, because they're with the right teacher, in the right environment, the right social setting and the right values-based setting for them to be successful."
 Sue Prewitt is thankful that vouchers made it possible to enroll her twin granddaughters Cameron and Adrianne Prewitt at St. Roch School.
-When she became their guardian about two years ago

-Rep. Julie McGuire poses with her son Viktor, a junior at Roncalli High School in Indianapolis.
-Viktor, adopted by McGuire in 2017, was born and raised in Ukraine.
-An advocate for school choice in Indiana, McGuire has experienced personally in the life of her son in the U.S. how youchers help parents meet the educational needs of children.
+When she became their guardian about two years ago born and raised in Ukraine.
+An advocate for school choice in Indiana, McGuire has experienced personally in the life of her son in the U.S. how vouchers help parents meet the educational needs of children.
 (Submitted photo) Chris Brunson when their mother, her daughter, died, the twins were behind in their education.